 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Jamf's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.1% in Q2.

 That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Despite the recent drop, Jamf still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Jamf's free cash flow came in at $43.7 million in Q3, up 76.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Jamf's free cash flow came in at $10.9 million in Q2, down 40.8% year on year.

-Jamf has generated $56.2 million in free cash flow over the last twelve months, a solid 12.4% of revenues.
-This strong FCF margin is a result of Jamf asset lite business model and provides it plenty of cash to invest in the business.
+Jamf has generated $53.8 million in free cash flow over the last 12 months, a solid 10.7% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.